 A transitional period is provided for, during which certain devices complying with Directives 90/385/EEC and 93/42/EEC may be placed on the market even though the date of application of the regulation has passed 60.
-However, even for products benefiting from this transitional period, the following provisions of the MDR will be immediately applicable as of May 26 2021: the requirements for post-market surveillance, market surveillance, vigilance and registration of economic operators and devices 61.
+This transitional period was revised a first time in December 2019 by a corrigendum to the regulation allowing Class I devices requiring, under MDR, the intervention of a notified body in the conformity assessment procedure to benefit from the transitional provisions.
+It was amended a second time by regulation no. 2023/607 of March 15, 202362 to extend the period for certifying legacy devices under the MDR to the end of 2027 and 2028, depending on their risk class.
+However, even for products benefiting from this transitional period, the following provisions of the MDR are immediately applicable from May 26, 2021: the requirements for post-market surveillance, market surveillance, vigilance and registration of economic operators and devices 61.